-On the next test run, Chromatic will create baselines for the newly enabled browser.
+Chromatic will create baselines for the newly enabled browser on the next test run.
 Previously accepted stories in Chrome will be auto-accepted as baselines in the new browser.
 You’ll want to make sure your builds pass before enabling a new browser.

-The new browser’s snapshots will be marked as “New” on the Build page and you will now be able to view it during review.
+The new browser’s snapshots will be marked as “New” on the Build page, and you will now be able to view them during review.